How does parental leave in the UK compare to other countries’ policies?

 Maternity policies

-When it comes to maternity leave, the UK offers the third-best leave allowance of anywhere in the world.
+Global employment laws offer different levels of maternity leave.
+But for the UK, employers offer the third-best leave allowance of anywhere in the world.

 Europe overwhelmingly leads the charge for generous statutory maternity leave.
 The UK’s 52 weeks are only beaten by Bulgaria and Croatia, which both offer a maximum of 58 weeks.
 The UK’s allowance sits in joint third position with Albania, Montenegro, and Bosnia and Herzegovina, which also give employees a maximum of 52 weeks’ leave.
 Ireland comes up fourth, with 42 weeks.